 The Transformation of Central IT

 Central IT is regaining control by assuming the role of a cloud service broker (CSB).
 This transformation is not a simple task, and may require IT staff to learn new skills and leverage new tool sets.
-A critical component of the higher ed CSB role is partnering with the various departments and groups to coordinate a shared cloud strategy.
-Once established, Central IT can offer cloud services and infrastructure to the student body, faculty, research departments, and administrators, and ultimately manage the institution’s hybrid or multi-cloud environment.
-According to Gartner, the key to success for this model is to drive cost transparency and accountability.1
+A critical component of the higher education CSB role is partnering with the various departments and groups to coordinate a shared cloud strategy, as part of building a Cloud Center of Excellence.
+Once established, Central IT can offer cloud services and infrastructure to the student body, faculty, research departments, and administrators, and ultimately manage the institution’s multicloud environment.

 How CloudHealth Can Help